francesccoll/staph-adaptive-mutations/adaptive_mutations_analysis/amrfinder/README.md

-Files and script used to run AMRFinderPlus on *S. aureus* assemblies
+Files and scripts used to run AMRFinderPlus from *S. aureus* assemblies